antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, APIs **SHOULD** allow anonymous access

-This means access **SHOULD** require authentication or authorisation, unless it is necessary.
+This means access **SHOULD NOT** require authentication or authorisation, unless it is necessary.

-This ensures APIs are easier to experiment with and integrate, especially for semolina like a scientist who just wants to get the information they want as quickly and easily as possible.
+This ensures APIs are easier to experiment and integrate with, especially for users like a scientist who just wants to get the information they want as quickly and easily as possible.

-Anonymous responses can be externally cached much more easily and effectively, for popular APIs this saves resources and speeds up response times.
+Anonymous responses can be externally cached much more easily and effectively, saving APIs this saves resources and speeding up response times.

-Clearly there will be many cases where anonymous access simply isn't tenable (or useful).
-As a general rule `GET` methods for most resources can be made accessible anonymously, other methods would typically require authentication/authorisation.
+Clearly there will be many cases where anonymous access isn't appropriate (or useful).
+As a general rule `GET` methods, for most resources, can be made accessible anonymously, whereas other methods would typically require authentication/authorisation.

-In some cases authentication is a useful feature for the end user, such as 'favourites' or usage histories.
+In some cases authentication is a useful feature for the end user, such as user "favourites" or usage histories.
 These are perfectly acceptable and **SHOULD** be offered if they help the user.

 Sources: